The challenges – and opportunities – of space engineering in the 2020s and beyond

 It is these satellites that are principally driving the evolution from RF to laser and optics.
 I think Earth observation, space exploration, and space defense applications will certainly benefit from this transition over time, but the immediate hotbed of laser and optical communications links in space is communications satellites.
 This is because it’s where the commercial opportunity lies – in particular, in the Low Earth Orbit (LEO) sector.

-Q. You mention LEO satellites, and these are now a huge focus for many satellite companies.
+Q: You mention LEO satellites, and these are now a huge focus for many satellite companies.
 Why all the hype – and what are the hurdles?

-LEO is massive right now for telecoms applications.
+MW: LEO is massive right now for telecoms applications.
 The approach depends on having many orbiting satellites that all communicate with each other in an interconnected network, or “constellation”.
 These satellites orbit the planet quickly, close to its surface, at heights usually less than 1000 kilometers.
 Though this might seem a huge distance, it’s much lower than conventional geostationary telecoms orbit (GEO) satellites that stay in the same place relative to the Earth.

 LEO networks potentially offer a number of benefits over GEO satellites, including reduced latency and lower link losses, which means faster and more reliable communications.
 To provide extensive coverage and handle the huge quantities of data plan, constellations of very many satellites are required, as opposed to the one-off, hugely expensive telecoms satellites used in GEO.